larsbrinkhoff/xForth/README.md

 Forth cross compiler for tiny devices.
-Supported targets are AVR and MSP430.
-Midrange PIC is in the works.
+Supported targets are AVR, MSP430, and PIC.

 This is a temporary battleground to get things up and running.
 I expect to fold the finished result back into